nestybox/sysbox-ee/README.md

 that enables deployment of containers that are capable of running not just micro-services, but also system software such as Docker, Kubernetes, Systemd, etc., inside the container.

-What makes Sysbox unique is that it can run system software **without** requiring unsecure privileged containers, complicated container images, custom entrypoints, or complex configurations.
+What makes Sysbox unique is that it can run system software **without requiring unsecure privileged containers, complicated container images, custom entrypoints, or complex configurations**.

 If you need to run Docker-in-Docker, Kubernetes-in-Docker, or Systemd reliant apps in Docker, and want to do so securely and avoiding complex images or